Ecuador Resort Eco-Lodge

 Bus Schedules -- getting to Black Sheep Inn

 You can reach Terminal Quitumbe via the Trolebus, taking it all the way to the last stop, going South.
-The Trolebus is an electric bus line that runs all the way through Quito, from Quito Airport in the north, to the Terminal Quitumbe in the south.
+The Trolebus is an electric bus line that runs all the way through Quito, from the north, to the Terminal Quitumbe in the south.
 You can check out a trolebus map, and an extensive trolebus website in English.

-If you start out from Quito by 8:00 AM, you should have enough time to 1. take the trolebus to Terminal Quitumbe, and 2. take the next bus to Latacunga, arriving before 11:00 AM to make your transfer.
+If you start out from Quito by 8:30 AM, you should have enough time to 1. take the trolebus to Terminal Quitumbe, and 2. take the next bus to Latacunga, arriving before 11:00 AM to make your transfer.

 A taxi from New Town Quito to the Quitumbe Bus Terminal costs $10 to $15 and takes about 45 minutes depending on traffic.

-Latacunga to Chugchilán Look for Cooperativa Transportes La Iliniza for the bus all the way to Chugchilan.
+Latacunga to Chugchilán Look for Cooperativa Transportes La Iliniza for the bus all the way to Chugchilán.

 Latacunga Bus Terminal

-Every Day, All Week 11:00 AMBus to Chugchilán, via Sigchos
+Every Day, All Week 11:30 AMBus to Chugchilán, via Sigchos

-Every Day, All Week 11:30 AMBus to Chugchilán, via Zumbahua
+Every Day, All Week 11:45 AMBus to Chugchilán, via Zumbahua

-Nestor's taxi - Latacunga to BSI
+Nestor's reliable taxi to BSI

 Cooperativa Transportes Iliniza